Signing and Pushing TorizonCore Packages to Torizon Platform Services

 The --package-name

 argument will apply whatever is passed as the name for this image update package.
-Simply put, this is the name that your update will appear under in our Torizon Platform Services web UI.
+Simply put, this is the name that your update will appear under in our Torizon Cloud web UI.
 However, this argument is optional and, if not used, will default to the OSTree reference

 .